-After the vanishing point is found, a segmentation process is applied using a growing regions approach based on seeds, described in [16], to find the limit between the sky and the road.
-Sky is easy to find, if it is present, because most of sky pixels have pure white color, the segmentation process very fast.
-A single seed point is selected as a random pure-white pixel on the supposed sky area.
+After the vanishing point is found, a segmentation process is applied using a growing regions approach based on seeds, described in [10], to find the limit between the sky and the road.

+Sky is easy to find if it is present because pure white color is present in the most part of sky pixels, and segmentation process is fast.
+A single seed point is selected and it is the first pure-white pixel on the supposed sky area.

-To segmentate the road, a seed point is placed in an area where is highly probable to find the road.
-Some parameters are automatically adapted depending on road's characteristics, for instance, the average value of gray level in a neighborhood of a road pixel.
+For obtaining the road segmentation, the seed point is fixed, placing it in an area which is highly probable to find the road, and some parameters have to be tuned, depending on road's characteristics, specifically in the average value of gray level in a neighborhood of a road pixel.
 Depending on this average level, the upper difference limit goes up when road gets brighter.
 This is because the brighter the road is, the greater variation of gray level the pixels in a neighborhood is obtained.
 Some road image samples from the tested sequences are depicted in Fig. 4 to show the different conditions that the growing regions algorithm has to deal with.